Perspective | By hiring Peter Laviolette, the Capitals chose a proven winner over guesswork and hope

 Introducing Peter Laviolette, the new coach of the Washington Capitals.
 If you don’t want to hear how your pandemic haircut actually looks, don’t ask.

 It is nearly 17 years later, and Laviolette is a lot of things he wasn’t back when he had that jarring first chat with Ward.
 He is experienced, with 18 years and 1,210 games as an NHL head coach.
-He is a Stanley Cup winner with Carolina, and took both Philadelphia and Nashville to the finals.
-He is, at 55, not a finished product, but a known commodity.
+He is a Stanley Cup winner with Carolina, and he took both Philadelphia and Nashville to the finals.
+He is, at 55, not a finished product but a known commodity.
 This hire is not full of guesswork and hope, which is important for a franchise and fan base that now expect something other than first-round flameouts.

 “I just think he’s one of the best coaches in the league,” said Rod Brind’Amour, the captain on that Cup-winning Carolina team, the Hurricanes’ coach now.